telekom/aifoundation-docs/docs/02_Introduction.md

 ## Our Product
 ### Magenta SmartChat {#magenta-smartchat}

-SmartChat: An intelligent chat application powered by our LLM endpoints and RAG API.
-SmartChat allows you to build dynamic conversational interfaces for customer service, internal knowledge bases, and more.
+Build dynamic conversational interfaces for customer service, internal knowledge bases, and more with our intelligent chat application powered by LLM endpoints and RAG API.

 [Magenta SmartChat](https://smartchat.llmhub.t-systems.net/)